How to Maintain Your Reverse Osmosis System

 2. Shutting Off the Water Supply

-Next, locate and close the valve to stop water flow to the system.
+Next, locate and close the valve to stop water entering into the system.
 Shutting off the water supply is a critical step for performing maintenance, repairs, or any adjustments on the Reverse Osmosis (RO) system.

 3. Draining the System